This week’s episode of The Wellness Podcast, we cover the topic of Death, Grief, and Transition.

 Journal Extract MAY 23 2017

-Its coming up to three months since I lost her.
-I find myself wandering through life, forgetting she's gone and then realizing I just cant pick up that phone.
-I have to accept that Im grieving.
-Ive been dragged here by my heels as Ive had enough of all that....
+It is coming up to three months since I lost her.
+I find myself wandering through life, forgetting she is gone and then realizing I just cannot pick up that phone.
+I must accept that I’m grieving.
+I have been dragged here by my heels as I have had enough of all that....
 I have yet to recover from losing mum.
 But life is what it is.
-Im allowing myself to just feel that depression as it covers me like a thick, heavy, well worn blanket.
-Its familiar weight sinking into my skin, and bones..
-I want to honour her in all that she meant to me... its not something I can just get over in a night, or a week, or a month... or perhaps ever.
+I am allowing myself to just feel that depression as it covers me like a thick, heavy, well-worn blanket.
+Its familiar weight sinking into my skin, and bones.
+I want to honour her in all that she meant to me... it is not something I can just get over in a night, or a week, or a month... or perhaps ever.

 Another piece is missing.